waldur/waldur-docker-compose/README.md

 Otherwise you may observe HTTP error 500 rendered by REST API server.
 This issue would be resolved after upgrade to [Docker Compose 1.29](https://docs.docker.com/compose/release-notes/#1290).

+To use a custom script offering type, it should be possible to connect to `/var/run/docker.sock` from within the Waldur containers.
+If you are getting a permission denied error in logs, try setting more open permissions, for example, `chmod 666 /var/run/docker.sock`.
+Note that this is not a secure setup, so make sure you understand what you are doing.

 ## Upgrading Waldur

 ```bash